Vahidpro/clean-code-notes/README.md

   We are authors.
 And one thing about authors is that they have readers.
 Indeed, authors are responsible for communicating well with their readers.
 The next time you write a line of code, remember you are an author writing for readers who will judge your effort.

   **Leave the campground cleaner than you found it.**

+The cleanup doesn’t have to be something big.
+Change one variable name for the better, break up one function that’s a little too large, eliminate one small bit of duplication, clean up one composite if statement

+## Chatper 2: Meaningful Names

+Names are everywhere in software.
+We name our variables, our functions, our arguments, classes, and packages.
+We name our source files and the directories that contain them.
+We name our jar files and war files and ear files.
+We name and name and name.
+Because we do so much of it, we’d better do it well.